Vansmak/ha_mediarr/README.md

 5. Click "Add"
 6. Find and install "Mediarr-card" from HACS
 7. Restart Home Assistant

+### Manual Installation
+1. To Download the latest release thats not in hacs yet, v2.0
+2. Copy all contents from `\dist` on this repo to `/config/custom_components/mediarr/`

-8. Add to Resources:
+3. Add to Resources:
    - Go to Settings -> Dashboards -> Resources
    - Click "Add Resource"
-   - Enter URL: `/hacsfiles/mediarr-card/mediarr-card.js`
+   - Enter URL: `/hacsfiles/mediarr-card/main-card.js`
    - Select "JavaScript Module"
    - Click "Create"

-### Manual Installation
-1. To Download the latest release thats not in hacs yet, v2.0
-2. Copy all contents from `\dist` on this repo to `/config/custom_components/mediarr/`
-3. Add `/local/community/mediarr-card/main-card.js` to dashboard resources
 4. Restart Home Assistant

 ## Configuration